nushell/nushell.github.io/book/aliases.md

 # Aliases

-Aliases in Nushell offer a way of doing a simple, textual replacement.
+Aliases in Nushell offer a way of doing a simple replacement of command calls (both external and internal commands).
 This allows you to create a shorthand name for a longer command, including its default arguments.

 For example, let's create an alias called `ll` which will expand to `ls -l`.